joaop21/hermes/README.md

-# hermes
+# Hermes

-Bot for cryptocurrency arrbitrage
+Hermes is a bot for cryptocurrency arbitrage written in Elixir.

+__Note: Hermes is the god of trade__ 😄